Single-use plastic waste and the fashion industry

 Plastic-Free Packaging at Free People

-We recently launched our plastic-free Organic Hair Ties with Free People, one of the world’s best known clothing retailers.
-It was a big moment when we received an email from them out of the blue asking to carry our Hair Ties.
+We recently launched our Organic Twist Headbands with Free People, one of the world’s best known clothing retailers.
+It was a big moment when we received an email from them out of the blue asking to carry our products.

 Early in our conversations it came up that they required every product in their distribution warehouses to be individually packed in a bag.
-Their expectation was that we would put each pack of our Hair Ties in plastic bags for storage at their facility.
+Their expectation was that we would put each pack of our products in plastic bags for storage at their facility.

 We pushed back, essentially saying that we either ship to them using our 100% recycled paper bags or we would have to turn down the business.